 The H-1 applicant must have a bachelor’s degree, or the equivalent, linked to the employment position for which the applicant is seeking the visa.
 The applicant must have a job offer from a U.S. employer in his or her profession at a prevailing wage.
 The employer is responsible for obtaining Labor Certification from the U.S. Department of Labor (DOL) before filing the H-1B petition with the United States Citizenship and Immigration Services (USCIS).

-There is a yearly cap for H-1B visas, which is 85,000 per year as of 2014.
-About a quarter of these visas are reserved for individuals who have obtained master’s degrees or higher from U.S. colleges or universities.
+There is a yearly cap for H-1B visas, which is 85,000 per year as of 2019.
+Within this group, 20,000 visas are reserved for individuals who have obtained master’s degrees or higher from U.S. colleges or universities.
 In 2019, USCIS altered the order in which it selects H-1B petitions to increase the probability that a petition in this sub-group will be selected.
 A foreign national can live and work in the U.S. on an H-1B visa for a three-year period with the possibility to extend it for another three years.
 Thus, a U.S. company can employ a foreign worker for up to six years.
 A foreign national can pursue multiple H-1B petitions sponsored by different employers, but the same employer cannot sponsor multiple petitions for the same foreign national.
 Companies that are related or affiliated can sponsor separate H-1B petitions for the same foreign national only if they can show that the job opportunities are truly separate.

 H-1B visa holders can bring a spouse and unmarried children under age 21 to live in the U.S. under the H-4 category as dependents.
-They may stay in the U.S. as long as the H-1B holder’s visa is valid.
+They may stay in the U.S. only for as long as the H-1B holder’s visa is valid.
 Thus, when an H-1B expires, the H-4 dependents must leave the U.S. as well.
 Dependents are not allowed to work in the U.S., although they may attend school, get a driver’s license, and open a bank account.
 An extension of the H-1B visa holder's status does not automatically extend the status of an H-4 dependent.
 They will need to file for an extension independently.

 While the H-1B is not an immigrant visa, it is recognized as a dual intent visa, meaning an H-1B visa holder may apply for a green card while in the U.S. on an H-1B visa.
 If an H-1B holder wants to remain in the U.S. beyond six years, he or she can apply for permanent residency in the U.S. to receive a green card.
 If an individual does not get permanent residency before the expiration of his or her H-1B visa, he or she must live outside of the U.S. for at least one year prior to reapplying for another H visa.